nprindle/Aurora/readme.md

 Aurora is a game about space colonization, artificial intelligence, and eschatology.

+You can play it at <https://grarer.github.io/Aurora/>

-This project is led by Grace Rarer as part of Georgia Tech's VGDev club.
+This project was led by Grace Rarer as part of Georgia Tech's VGDev club.

-You can play the most recent build in your browser at <https://grarer.github.io/Aurora/>

 ## How to build and run locally

-- Node.js is required to build and run the game locally.
-If you don't already have node.js installed, get it at <https://nodejs.org>
+- Anyone can play Aurora on the web, but Node.js is required for developers to build and run a local copy of the game.
-- After forking and cloning the repository, navigate to the `Aurora` directory with your preferred terminal and enter `npm install`.
-This tells node.js to install all of the developer dependencies, including the typescript compiler and the live server that we use for local testing.
-You only have to do this once.
+- After forking and cloning the repository, navigate to the `Aurora` directory and run `npm install` to install the developer dependencies.
+We have included some helpful node scripts:
-- To compile the game, enter `npm run build`
+  - `npm run build` to compile the game
+  - `npm run lint` to run code style checking
-- To test the game locally, you need to start a local server and then navigate your web browser to `http://localhost:<port#>/index.html`.
-Enter `npm run start` in your terminal to start live-server, which will default to `http://localhost:8080` but will use a different port if 8080 is unavailable.
+  - `npm run start` to start a local server.
+You can then navigate your web browser to `http://localhost:<port#>/index.html` to test your local copy (the default port will usually be 8080).
 After starting the live server, you do not need to restart it after each build; it will reload automatically.

-# License and Credits
+## Credits

+- Game design, programming, and art assets by Grace Rarer
+- Programming, DevOps, and serialization framework by Prindle
+- Procedural music generation by May Lawver
+- Environment art by Seong Ryoo
+- Additional programming by Mitchell Philipp, Brad Baker, and Will Cooper

+## Attributions

+- To save and load the game, we use [Augustus](https://www.npmjs.com/package/@nprindle/augustus) (MIT License)
-- For emoji rendering, we use [Twemoji](https://github.com/twitter/twemoji) by Twitter (CC-BY 4.0 license).
+- For emoji rendering, we use [Twemoji](https://github.com/twitter/twemoji) by Twitter (MIT license for code, CC-BY 4.0 license for emoji graphics)
+- The game's UI uses IBM Plex Mono (Open Font License)
+- Menu background image via NASA (public domain)

+## License

-- This project is licensed under the MIT license.
+- This project is released under the MIT license.